clux/js-talk-cisco/TALK.md

 // spec is pretty clear on this, everything passed into sort, by default, gets converted to a string
 // and sorted lexicographically. b.sort(function (x, y) { return x - y }) // so always use a sorting function, no shortcuts.
-// this way you can sort on properties as well if x are complicated objects - pretty much qsort except for the whole void pointer detour
+// this way you can sort on properties as well if you have complicated objects - pretty much like qsort except for the whole void pointer detour
 ```

 `slice` is basically python's slice operator without stride, and also exists on string, so you don't deal with the two different substring methods.